SunritHazra/PATRA-Parallel-Axis-TriTeron-Robotic-Arm/JOURNAL.md

 # Day 1 — 10.04.2026: Planning & Studying

-Ever since I was a member at Hack Club, I wanted to make this.
-Originally, I thought of doing this in Blueprint as two seperate modular projects: TriTeron Robot for $400 and Robotic Arm for $400.
+Ever since I was a member at Hack Club, I wanted to make a tripteron robot (which I call a tri-teron).
+Originally, I thought of doing this project in Blueprint as two seperate modular projects: TriTeron Robot for $400 and Robotic Arm for $400.
 But, Blueprint ended even before I could start.
 So, I chose Fallout.
-I did not start because I was doing Construct and Stasis, and I also lazy.
+But I did not start because I was busy doing Construct and Stasis at the same time, and I also became a little lazy later on.

 The perfect opportunity came when I came across the new hardware YSWS — Forge.
 I knew that I had to keep my budget really high.
 That's why I decided to choose Tier 1 and keep my budget at maximum $700.